 Whether you are buying a new house or looking to understand the replacement cost of your current home, we explain how it works and how to easily use a cost calculator to determine how much of a limit you need.

 Home replacement cost, or replacement value, is the amount of money it will cost to replace it from the ground up.
-It is used to calculate the cost of rebuilding your house if devastated by fire, weather events, or other perils.
+It is used to calculate the cost of rebuilding your house if it's been devastated by fire, weather events, or other perils.
 When choosing what to add to your plan, consider where you live - if you're in an area prone to extreme weather, you'll want to have extra protection.

 It's also important to consider if you are doing any home renovations, to let your insurer know.
 If there are any accidents or liabilities, you want to make sure your home value is updated.
 Renos can increase your replacement cost and monthly/yearly payments.
 An example of this would be if you were to add a swimming pool, which requires additional coverage.